Get a quote from our partner

 To get a temporary van insurance quote, you’ll need to meet the eligibility criteria of the relevant provider.
 Also, you’ll need to hold a valid driving licence in line with the requirements shown.

-No more than seven licence points in the past three years and no disqualifications in the past two years
+- No more than seven licence penalty points in the past three years and no disqualifications in the past two years

 What vans can be covered?

-Most vans up to 3.5 tonnes GVW and selected vehicles up to 7.5 tonnes.
+- Most vans up to 3.5 tonnes gross vehicle weight (GVW) and selected vehicles up to 7.5 tonnes

-No more than six seats including the driver’s seat.
+- No more than five seats including the driver’s seat

-Vehicle has not been modified.
-(Factory fitted extras or modifications for a disabled driver or passenger or LPG conversions are acceptable).
-Please check with Tempcover directly for further details.
+- Vehicle has not been modified.
+(Factory fitted extras or modifications for a disabled driver or passenger, or liquefied petroleum gas (LPG) conversions are acceptable).
+Please check with Tempcover directly for further details

 Does my car or van insurance cover me for driving someone else’s vehicle?